ianbwana/fullstackreactnode/README.md

 ## Description
-Exodustest is a simple btc wallet that allows users to create an account, log in, link a bank account throuh plaid's sandbox api and purchase bitcoin on a regtest network hosted and configured on the user's computer.
+Exodustest is a simple btc wallet that allows users to create an account, log in, link a bank account through plaid's sandbox api and purchase bitcoin on a regtest network hosted and configured on the user's computer.
 The app has a backend built using Node, Express and Postgres managed by [ElephantSQL](https://www.elephantsql.com/) and a mobile client built using React Native for Android.

 #### Requirements
 1. [NodeJS](https://nodejs.org/en/)